 First, the custodial parent will need to file the Petition to Terminate Parental Rights.
-The parent whose parental rights are being terminated can consent to the termination in writing, witnessed by two people, and everyone's signatures being notarized.
+The parent whose parental rights are being terminated can consent to the termination if it is in writing, witnessed by two people, and everyone's signatures are notarized.
 These usually also have a waiver of notice in them, so in practical terms, that would be the end of the process for the non-custodial parent.
 However, you would want to know that your parental rights were, in fact, terminated so you know you are no longer responsible for paying child support.

 If the custodial parent and I agree to terminate my parental rights, is it for sure going to be granted?

-Again, the answer is "no".
-There are various considerations for the Court.
+Again, the answer is "no." There are various considerations for the Court.
 Is there someone ready to step in and adopt the child?
 If not, then the District Attorney, child support enforcement division has to be notified of the proceedings so they may object to the termination of parental rights, on the basis that if your parental rights are terminated, they no longer have a child support paying parent to chase in the event the custodial parent goes on government assistance.
 They do not like that, and will rail against it.
 It is possible to terminate even without a person ready to adopt, but the custodial parent will have to convince the Court that they have never been on government aid, and it is highly unlikely they ever will be.
-Obviously, with an adoption pending, the District Attorney doesn't need to be involved and muck everything up.
+Obviously, with an adoption pending, the District Attorney doesn't need to be involved.

 So everyone - including the Court - is on board with the termination...
 I no longer have to pay child support once the Order is entered, right?

 Not exactly - your prospective child support obligation (your obligation from the point the Order terminating your parental rights is entered by the Court Clerk and it is file-stamped) goes away, but if you have child support arrears, those are not extinguished unless there is an agreement to extinguish them between the parents, and even then, not always...